 ~~ What we didn’t anticipate was the rain cell had its own wind orientation which was not the overall wind orientation forecasted.
 That was the problem.

 Meanwhile in Milos

 For the several days we were there, some swell had ricocheted around from the southwest into the cove.
 Sea Odyssey rode it well, as catamarans do, but it was definitely noticeable to say the least.
 This prompted us to take Penelope (our dinghy) to check out the swell in the neighboring cove which was also recommended to us to bare the coming storm.

 We wound up staying where we were though, despite several islanders saying it was “no problem”.
 It was a little too shallow and there were some bombies (what we call underwater rocks) scattered around.
-Plus, we had more scope (anchor chain out) in mind than the Greeks are used to, lol.
+Plus, we had more scope (length of anchor chain out) in mind than the Greeks are used to, lol.